 Who should enroll in membership for VYC?

-If you want to learn a systematic, safe, accessible, gentle, and practical approach to Yoga, then you should join as a member.
+If you want to learn a systematic, safe, accessible, gentle, and practical approach to Yoga, or if you want to deepen your practice, then you should join as a member.

 a returning student with limited range of motion, recovering from a recent injury, fall, or accident.

 a student with anxiety, stress, overwhelm, depression, PTSD, etc who's looking for community support to begin a Yoga practice.

 Note that there are multiple options offered for most postures and techniques (where applicable).